PSYZ1234/STCLoc/readme.md

 ## Acknowledgement

- We appreciate the code of PointNet++, SOE-Net, MinkLoc3D, and AtLoc they shared.
+ We appreciate the code of PointNet++ and AtLoc they shared.

 ## Citation